tskeeley/wireguard-manager/.github/CODE_OF_CONDUCT.md

 ## 8. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify complexorganizations with a concise description of your grievance.
-Your grievance will be handled in accordance with our existing governing policies.
+Your grievance will be handled following our existing governing policies.

 ## 9. Scope

 We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues--online and in-person--as well as in all one-on-one communications about community business.

-This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such action has the potential to affect the safety and well-being of community members adversely.
+This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such action can adversely affect the safety and well-being of community members.

 ## 10. Contact info